Python-GIS-book/site/source/part3/chapter-12/md/00-watershed-analysis-with-pysheds.md

 ```

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 The resulting histogram can be plotted using the `matplotlib` `pyplot.hist()` function.
-Looking at the resulting plot, it appears the 50-meter elevation binning worked as expected.
+Looking at the resulting plot, it appears the 50-meter elevation binning worked as expected (Figure 12.7).
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}